holcay92/AndroidAppProject/README_EXPLANATION.md

 In this project, I tried to use MVVM features.
 I created a member class as a model, fetched the json file via Gson library.

-I used Recycler View fragment as a view model.
+I used Recycler View fragment as a view.
 It also satisfies the single responsibility rule of the OOP SOLID principles.

 I keep the data in an arraylist.
 There are three activity layouts: Main, Detail and Member.